Ceterai/Ceterai.github.io/MyEnternia/Wiki/Waiter/README.md

 - Seems like you've acquired an Alta Robotic, or simply a Drone Spawner.
 You can activate it to deploy a friendly drone (or droid).
 Unfortunately, you won't be able to further control it or deactivate it back.

+## Parameters

+### Friendly Helper

+This small robotic helper was designed to help altas in their daily work, and thus isn't a threat.
+Can be relocated with a Relocator.

+### Persistent

+Whenever you leave, it will wait for you to come back! _(Doesn't despawn.)_

 ## Sources

 Found naturally in containers: